-I have spent many years writing that story as a multi-faceted historical novel which was recently published.
+I spent many years writing that story as a multi-faceted historical novel which was published.
 BRONX HEART- JERUSALEM SOUL: A NOVEL captures the long-gone sweet Yiddishkeit of my beloved grandparents’ generation; the unsophisticated, yet strong characters motivated by Torah values, making their way in a changing world.
 As I created these characters’ dialog, I heard my grandparents’ voices in my mind’s ear: their diction, syntax, and charming mix of “Yidlish.”
 It is a legacy I want my grandchildren to be able to appreciate and cherish.
 Events of the fifties and sixties affect the Miller family as they deal with intense personal challenges and their Jewish identity in the Bronx.
 These components provide the Heart of the novel.

 In part, the novel describes the intricate, little-known details of the Six-Day War through the eyes of Tyra Miller, a young woman who leaves a troubled life in the Bronx searching for faith and reconciliation in Israel, which is the Soul of the novel.
 If you were a student at the Hebrew University during that wonderfully significant year of 1966-67, your memory will be jolted by the many details of dorm life, Israeli society and, of course, the war and its aftermath.